Day 0: Home to San Jose

 Then we hit the pool to rinse off a bit and to cool off.
 We saw monkeys in the near distance.

 After showers we headed back to Reggae Bar for dinner.
 There was a cat on the sidewalk to our room to see us off.
 Friday nights they do barbecue and live music.
 We didn’t see live music although they did have a live DJ playing very loud music for very loud girls.
 But it was all good fun.
 The local dog that was barking at me for food was unhappy that I didn’t give him the bones.

 Back here we tried our drink concoction.
 We bought some coconut rum and mixed it with some cherry pomegranate Crystal Light we brought from home.
 It’s not the best cocktail in the world but it’s not the worst either.
 The coconut rum is actually pretty good.
 I think we could drink it with just water.
 And maybe we’ll be doing that once we finish up the rest of the mixer.
 The small lizards around here have figured out that if they hang out on the pathway lights bugs will come and they’ll get an easy dinner.
 We had a good long downpour tonight.
 Glad we ate early.

 Day 3: Ditto

-We thought we might go to the national park today but by the time I woke up we thought rather than rushing around to get there we’ll just wait and go tomorrow and plan on it and get up early.
+We thought we might go to the national park today but by the time I woke up we thought rather than rushing around we’ll just wait and go tomorrow.
 Today we did take a walk along Playa Negra beach, walking as far as we could in both directions.
 It’s a nice beach for walking.
 The sand is nicely packed and it’s not slanted.
 We saw a few other people on the beach, a few dogs.
 Someone came by selling ceviche.
 We didn’t have any money so we couldn’t have bought any even if we wanted to.
 Then we came back and grabbed chairs and went back and sat on the beach for a while.

 At lunch time we decided to go back to Reggae Bar.
 Then we sat by the pool again.